tinkerwell/angular-table/README.md

     </tbody>
   </table>
   <!--
-    Define the name of this pagers instance in the scope.
+    Define the name of this paginations instance in the scope.
     The pagination must have a reference to the rendered list so it can update itself when there are items added to or removed from the list.
   -->